JiwanChung/rgoto/README.md

 - Displays a list of configured SSH hosts for easy selection.
 - Supports reading usernames specified in the SSH config file.
 - Uses the system's `ssh` command to establish an interactive SSH session.
+- (New) now supports latency checks!
+Just select the first option and hit Enter.

 ## Installation